-3 Tickets 4 Tickets 5 Tickets 6 Tickets 7 Tickets 8 Tickets Registered Fines Specified by Citations Fines Specified by Citations Fines Specified by Citations and perimeter parking assigned.
-Fine \$50 \$50 Fine & Loss of Parking Privileges.
-Vehicle is banned. \$50 Fine and Vehicle Towed Unregistered Fines Specified by Citations and vehicle is placed on a list of vehicles to be towed.
-Next time the vehicle is illegally parked on Campus it will towed.
-If the vehicle obtains a fourth ticket for illegal parking with or without being registered, it will be towed and will not be allowed to park on the Campus.
+Specified by CitationsSpecified by Citations and perimeter parking assigned.Loss of Parking Privileges.
+Vehicles are banned.Vehicle Towed 3 Tickets 4 Tickets 5 Tickets 6 Tickets 7 Tickets 8 Tickets UnregisteredFinesIf the vehicle obtains a fourth ticket for illegal placed on a list of vehicles to be towed.If the vehicle obtains a fourth ticket for illegal parking with or without to be towed.Fines specified by citations.\$50 Fine and Vehicle Towed\$50 Fine and Vehicle Towed\$50 Fine and Vehicle Towed\$50 Fine and Vehicle TowedNext time the vehicle is illegally parked on Campus it will be towed.If the vehicle or without be allowed to park on the Campus.
+The vehicle is banned.Fines specified by citations.\$50 Fine and Vehicle Towed\$50 Fine and Vehicle Towed\$50 Fine and Vehicle Towed\$50 Fine and Vehicle Towed Registered Specified by Specified by Specified by Citations and perimeter parking Fine \$50 Loss of Parking Privileges.
+Vehicles are Vehicle Unregistered Specified by Citations and vehicle is placed on a list of vehicles to be towed.
+Next time the vehicle is illegally parked on Campus it will be towed. obtains a fourth ticket for illegal parking with or without being registered, it will be towed and will not be allowed to park on the Campus.
 The vehicle is banned.
 Fines specified by citations.
-Vehicle Towed \$50 Fine and Vehicle Towed \$50 Fine and Vehicle Towed \$50 Fine and Vehicle Towed
+Vehicle Towed Vehicle \$50 Fine and Vehicle Vehicle